-The AusRAIL PLUS 2021 Executive and Program Committees would like you to contribute your voice and submit an abstract/paper to present at the AusRAIL PLUS 2021 Conference and Exhibition.
+The AusRAIL PLUS 2021 Executive and Program Committees would like to thank everyone who contributed their voice and submited an abstract/paper to present at the AusRAIL PLUS 2021 Conference and Exhibition.

 To access the best ideas of our industry, AusRAIL PLUS 2021 will bring together more expert speakers presenters across a range of dedicated topic streams and themes including: